Hire in Mongolia

 Apprenticeship employment agreements are for three months and are extendable once for a further three months.
 Professional apprenticeship employment agreements can be up to two years with the option to extend once for no more than one year.

 Traineeship agreements are for up to three years.

-Unless otherwise provided in the law or an employment agreement, an employee shall have the right to leave his or her workplace upon the expiration of 30 days after submitting his or her request of resignation to the employer, in which case the employment agreement shall be considered as terminated.
-An employment agreement may be terminated prior to the above-mentioned time limit due to a valid reason or by an agreement with respect to the time of resignation with the employer. (more details below)
+Unless otherwise provided in the law , an employee shall have the right to leave his or her workplace upon the expiration of 30 days after submitting his or her request of resignation with written notice to the employer, in which case the employment agreement shall be considered as terminated.
+An employment agreement may be terminated 30 days due to Mongolia LSA article 80 with the employer. (more details below)

-- The hours of work per week shall not exceed 40 hours.
+The hours of work per week must not exceed 40 hours.

-- The length of a normal working day shall not exceed 8 hours.
+The length of a normal working day must not exceed eight hours.

 The maximum probation period is three months, with the possibility of extending once more for no more than a further three months.